adamtiger/DeepLearningTutorial/README.md

 # DeepLearningTutorial

-The main goal is to address both the basics and the advanced parts of deep learning.
+The main goal here is to address both the basics and the advanced parts of deep learning.
-This repository is a set of tutorials in three main topics:
+This repository contains a set of tutorials in three main topics:

 * deep learning basics (the name of the files starts with DL)
 * tutorials on more advanced topics with Pytorch or Scikit-learn (starts with PT)